service-design-tools/sdt-website/_tools/issue-cards.md

 ---
 title: Issue Cards
-subtitle: >-
-  Support the conversation around complex matters by breaking down the subject into physical cards.
+subtitle: "Support the conversation around complex matters by breaking down the subject into physical cards. "
 properties:
   how:
     - Text